Newspaper Page Text

 that eventually its debates will be

-non-decision., but. for the present,
+non-decision.. but. for the present,

-it scemed best to refain the ecritie
+it seemed best to retain the critic

 judge system.
 This gives the parti

-cipants an opporunty io be judged
+cipants an opporum’y io be judged

-by an expert in the fundamentais
+by an expert in the fundamentals

-of debating. who. prior to render
+of debating, who. prior to render

 ing his decision, gives constructive

-criticism with reference ta the
+criticism with reference to the

 handling of the question debated.